 Target Species

-While the Land of Giants section of the Missouri River is known for its impressive trout, it’s important to note that the river and lake is also home to a variety of game fish.
+While the Land of Giants section of the Missouri River is known for its impressive trout, it’s important to note that the river has a variety of fish.
 Mountain whitefish, Kokanee Salmon, Northern Pike, Perch and Walleye.
-Infact state record Walleye was caught in Holter Lake not far from the marina.
+In fact, the state record Walleye was caught in Holter Lake not far from the marina.
 Anglers looking for a unique fishing experience will not be disappointed with what this fishery has to offer.